evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
-(4.4%).
+The electric vehicle features a high-capacity battery with a gross capacity of 77,4 kWh and a net usable capacity of 74 kWh, providing an 3,4 kWh buffer (3.6%) for battery protection.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 470 km (292 mi).
 The consumption is 15.7kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 233kW.
-A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
+The vehicle supports fast DC charging with a maximum power of 233 kW.
+Charging from 0% to 100% takes approximately 38 minutes, while a more typical charging scenario from 10% to 80% takes 16 minutes with an average charging speed at 192 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76%, resulting in an actual charge speed, including time loss, of 152kW.
 Each charge session would take 22 minutes and 59 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 9 hours and 25 minutes.
 This trip will require three charge session(s) charging from 1% to 76%.
 The total time lost for charging up the battery will be 66 minutes.